cac-t-u-s/cac-t-u-s.github.io/pages/listener.md

 ### Other Listener options

-A few options in the "General" section of the [preferences](preferences) conceren the Listener window:
+A few options in the "General" section of the [preferences](preferences) concern the Listener window:
 - Keep the Listener window to front (on top of all other windows)
 - Activate Listener input (see previous section).
 - Font selection for the Listener pane